TClark1011/pn-leave-tool/README.md

 - NODE_ENV - The stock 'NODE_ENV' environment variable provided by CRA.
 Is set to 'development' during development, 'test' while testing and 'production' when building.
 - REACT_APP_SUPPORT_EMAIL - The email address that users are told to contact for support
 - REACT_APP_VALIDATE_EMAIL - Whether or not to validate user emails during registration.
 Expects "true" or "false".
 Defaults to true if not supplied.
+- REACT_APP_BACKEND_DEV_PORT - The port to be used in localhost for the backend in development environment.
+- REACT_APP_BACKEND_URL - The url for the backend.
+In development environment, this is overridden by localhost + REACT_APP_BACKEND_DEV_PORT.

 ## API REQUESTS